amalenduranjan/enzyme-production-intelligence-platform/enzyme_production_intelligence/INTERVIEW_STORY.md

-# 90-Second Interview Story
+# Business Problem and Approach

-I built a synthetic enzyme-production intelligence platform to demonstrate how I would approach the IFF AI & Data Scientist role.
 The business problem is that important information is fragmented across SAP, LIMS, manufacturing systems, and SharePoint.
+For this project I built a synthetic enzyme-production intelligence platform to demonstrate how I would approach.

 I used a common batch ID to connect SAP material and supplier data, LIMS enzyme activity and HPLC results, fermentation variables such as pH, temperature, dissolved oxygen and feed rate, and SharePoint-style SOPs and deviation reports.